First Year Adventures

 Where Do Trips Start and End?

 Your trip starts and ends at the best spot on campus, the Waterfront Activities Center, the home of UWild Adventures.
 Located on the shore of Lake Washington and a short walk from the University of Washington Light Rail Station.
-Post-trip pick-up is easy as there is plenty of parking, and the aforementioned light rail to the airport.
+Post-trip pick-up is easy as there is plenty of parking, and the light rail to the airport.

-Which Trip is right for me?
+Which Trip is Right For Me?

 We have three indicators to provide a snapshot of the challenges and skills associated with each adventure- Difficulty, Previous Experience, and Prerequisite Skills.
 We suggest you find trips that fit an honest reflection of your abilities, not just the date that fits a busy summer schedule.
 Once we leave the trailhead the group is committed to completing the trip together, there are not typically easy exits mid-course so please pick a trip that suits your abilities.